astorm/pestle/docs/magento2-di-observers.md

         @argument type New Concrete Class?
         [Pulsestorm\Helloworld\Model\NewModel]

-The `magento2:generate:preference` allows you to automatically add a class preference to Magento's Object Manager configuration.
+The `magento2:generate:preference` command allows you to automatically add a class preference to Magento's Object Manager configuration.

 **Interactive Invocation**